Things You Must know Before Freon Replacement

 3. Attach Your Freon Tank When Replacing Freon.

 You can attach your freon tank to the unit without opening the valve yet.
 You want to make sure the fittings are very tight, and you should make sure that the pressure is level on your freon tank.
 When you are ready to allow freon into the system, you can open the valve on your tank.
 You can open the valve that will let the freon start flowing into the system.
 You must be sure that you have a free flow of freon going into the system.
-And you must add only as much as is recommended for your unit.
+And you must add only as much as it suits your unit.

 Read the instructions for your Intellpack before you get started, and you will find that they are all different.
 This is usually a large unit, and you need to add quite a bit of freon before it is ready.
 However, you need to keep watch over how much freon you have added.
 Simply subtract from the total weight of the tank when you started.
 You can let the freon flow until you believe it is full, and you should turn off your tank first.
 Closing that valve allows time for the rest of the freon to flow into the system.
 You can close the valve on the near-end of the pipe, and you can remove your freon tank.